0xRaw/RawURL/README.md

 # Special Thanks
 To <a href="https://twitter.com/u0pattern">Ziad</a> and <a href="https://twitter.com/R4kaaaN">Rakan</a>
 # Small Note
-if you have any notes about the script you can reach me on my twitter account : <a href="https://twitter.com/0xRaw">0xRaw</a>
+if you have any ideas or issues about the script you can reach me out through: <a href="https://twitter.com/0xRaw">0xRaw</a>
+Thanks A lot.